starlinglab/integrity-v2/docs/webhook.md

 Webhook URLs are expected to be set through app.browsertrix.com API.
 A JWT token can be exchanged using [login](https://app.browsertrix.com/api/redoc#tag/auth/operation/login_api_auth_jwt_login_post) and [update event webhook urls](https://app.browsertrix.com/api/redoc#tag/organizations/operation/update_event_webhook_urls_api_orgs__oid__event_webhook_urls_post).
 Please refer to [Browsertrix webhook setup doc](./browsertrix.md) for details.

-Crawl metadata are expected to be set in `(key):(value)` format. e.g. `project_id:test_project`. `project_id` must be set, otherwise the crawl events will not be processed.
+The project ID must be set for the crawl, as a tag in the metadata.
+For example: `project_id:test_project`.
+Otherwise crawl events will not be processed.

-If the tag `auto-accept` is set, then the crawl will be ingested immediately after finishing.
-Otherwise, it will only be accepted after a manual review with a rating of Fair or above.
+If the tag `auto-accept` exists, then the crawl will be ingested immediately after finishing.
+Otherwise, it will only be accepted after a manual review with a rating of Fair or better.

 ## Authenticating with the Webhook